 That 20 year old has disappeared.
-In its place is an often cynical and tough minded star that can be unlikeable when he mocks Thanksgiving and the people who celebrate it, declares a flat earth and then changes his mind, hates being in the shadow of LeBron James, despite the benefits of such a relationship.
+In its place is an often cynical, thirsty, and passive-aggressive star that can be unlikeable when he mocks Thanksgiving, declares a flat earth, and then changes his mind, and hates being in the shadow of LeBron James, despite the benefits of such a relationship.

-Kyrie has reconnected with his Native American ancestry and it has matured him.
+Kyrie seemed to soften somewhat once he reconnected with his Native American ancestry and if it didn’t exactly mature him, it did give him a greater sense of empathy.
 However, there is Native American wisdom from Shooter Teton Sioux that Irving needs to embrace: I have seen that in any great undertaking it is not enough for a man to depend simply upon himself.

-That is where Irving is still running head first into a wall, this belief that everything, including team excellence, is about him.
+That is where Irving is still running headfirst into a wall, this belief that everything, including team excellence, is about him.
 It is not.
 It is about the group.
 Kyrie is selfish which makes him a great, great player when the game is on the line.
+He doesn’t run from tough moments.
 But then he is required to back up a bit from that ego when team is involved, his teammates in particular.
 Sometimes, he has to drown out his own voice and listen to others.

 It’s the listening part that is the Irving challenge.

-Kyrie wanted everyone to know how magnanimous he was in reaching out to the one person he couldn’t stand to be around, so much so, LeBron James was shocked when he saw who was calling.
-He passed the phone around the table.
-“I wonder what he wants” LeBron said because it truly was a mystery.
+Not so long ago, Kyrie wanted everyone to know how magnanimous he was in reaching out to the one person he couldn’t stand to be around.
+LeBron James was shocked when he saw who was calling.
+‘Bron passed the phone around the table.
+“I wonder what he wants,” LeBron said because it truly was a mystery.
 Kyrie couldn’t wait to escape him and now he was reaching out.
 For what?
-The time for that was last season.
+The time for that was their last season in Cleveland.

 The only way we know the LeBron-Kyrie conversation took place was because Kyrie told the world.
 The way he told the story was befitting of who Kyrie is.
 He started with the pronoun “I”.
 I called LeBron.
 I apologized.
 Kyrie always has to be the star of his own story, the star of his own team, just the star.
 But you know what leaders do.
 They use the word us and the word we.